 When we read this parable where do we place ourselves?
-I think the most common place is either as an observer or as the younger son.
+I think the most common place is either as an observer or as the older son.
 In doing so there are many wonderful things that we can learn about the Gospel plan.

 As an observer to the story we can: